FinweLtd/doc-livesync-all/docs/user_guide/installing.md

 FAZBB-PWYXP-XYSND-RACKR-JGGFX
 ```

 1. Start the LiveSYNC app.
 You will enter the *Home* screen.
 Notice the top bar.
-On the right side you will find text that indicates the current license status: *Player* means the trial mode.
-Tap the cogwheel next to the text.
+On the right side, you will find text that indicates the current license status. *Player* means the trial mode.
+Tap the cog wheel next to the text.

     ![License](img/license_applying_step_1.jpg)